 - Kurtböke, D.İ.
 (Ed.)
 (2012).
 Bacteriophages.
 InTech (ISBN: 978-953-51-0272-4).

 - Kurtböke, D.İ. and Swings, J. (Eds.)
 (2004).
 Microbial Genetic Resources and Biodiscovery.
 Queensland Complete Printing Services, Australia (ISBN: 0646-44048-9).

 - Kurtböke, D.İ.
 (Ed.)
 (2003).
 Selective Isolation of Rare Actinomycetes.
 Queensland Complete Printing Services, Australia (ISBN 0-646-42910-8).

 Dr Kurtböke received CNR (1984, Italy), NATO-Double Jump (1986), British Council (1988-89) fellowships in Europe and was Honorary Research Fellow of the Antarctic CRC at the University of Tasmania (1999-2002).

 Her expertise in the microbial culture collections and their sustainable use for biotechnology links her to the World Federation for Culture Collections and is currently serving as the President of the Federation (2017-2020).

 Since joining the University of the Sunshine Coast in 2001, she has developed undergraduate and postgraduate teaching programs in the field of applied microbiology and biotechnology, as well as conducting research in environmental, biomedical, agricultural and food microbiology.
-She has also created a microbial library as a resource for teaching and research purposes.
-Library contains diverse and bioactive actinomycetes and bacteriophages.
+She has also created a Microbial Library as a resource for teaching and research purposes.
+The Library contains diverse and bioactive actinomycetes and bacteriophages.

 She also takes part in the WDCM-Global Catalogue of microorganisms 10K type strain sequencing project.